 ON CAMERA ACTORS AND ACTRESSES: FORGOTTEN IN THE CREATION OF GOOD CANADIAN POLITICAL ECOSYSTEMS?

-Did you know that, since the creation of the Canada Council of the Arts, “on camera” actors and actresses are de facto excluded from any possibility of financial aid to develop and hone their skills, unlike theater actors and other categories of artists in our country?
+Did you know that, since the creation of the Canada Council of the Arts, “on camera” actors and actresses are de facto excluded from any possibility of financial aid to develop, research and hone their skills, unlike theater actors and other categories of artists in our country?

-“On camera” actors and actresses are the only artists to be systematically excluded from the programs offered by the Canadian and many provincial arts Councils.
+“On camera” actors and actresses are the only artists to be systematically excluded from their own category of artists for the programs offered by the Canadian and many provincial arts Councils.

-10 years ago, a startling revelation was brought to light: A distinction (a discrimination of sorts) was made between an actor who works on a theater stage versus an actor who works on a set.
+In fact, a distinction (a discrimination of sorts) is made between an actor who works on a theater stage versus an actor who works on a set.

-Grants for development, enrichment, travel and residence are, in fact, available to theater actors but not to their fellow thespians performing “on camera”.
-This, because Film, TV and Numeric Media actors & actresses are subjected to qualifications that are strictly based on theatre criteria, which renders any grant application futile and generates a systematic disqualification for actors and actresses practicing their craft, their art, on a film or Television set.
+Grants for development, enrichment, travel and residence are, indeed, available to theater actors but not to their fellow thespians performing “on camera”.
+This, because Film, TV and Numeric Media actors & actresses are subjected to qualifications that are strictly based on theatre criteria, which renders any grant application, by on camera actors, futile and generates a systematic disqualification for actors and actresses practicing their craft, their art, on a film or Television set.

 BUREAUCRATIC & POLITICAL PING PONG

-While the Canadian Heritage Minister applauds our efforts, she informed us that millions of dollars were injected into the Canadian Council for the Arts, which is a self-regulated institution, and invited us to raise our concerns directly with the Chief Executive Officer of the Canadian Council for the Arts, Mr. Simon Brault.
+While the , then Canadian Heritage Minister, applauded our efforts, she informed us that millions of dollars ($550 millions between 2016 et 2021) were injected into the Canadian Council for the Arts, which is a self-regulated institution, and invited us to raise our concerns directly with the Chief Executive Officer of the Canadian Council for the Arts, Mr. Simon Brault.